This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

 When an order is placed that can fulfil another, the two orders are “matched”.

-When a buy and sell order are matched each of the orders are then “filled”, completing the exchange of currency between the two participants.
+When buy orders are matched with sell orders, each of the orders are then “filled”.
 The aim of all participants is to have their orders filled.

 The amount of trading activity of a particular currency over a given period.